How to Become a Freelance Writer in 10 Simple Steps

 You can also try out some online writing and content marketing courses.
 Grammar Lion is a great option for budding writers thanks to its grammar refresher course.
 Freelance University offers a broad range of classes that cover everything from writing techniques to business management.
 Depending on how comfortable you are writing, you might find them to be a worthwhile investment because they can equip you with new skills.

 Once you’ve familiarized yourself with some of the basic skills and techniques, practice writing.
 This will help you develop your writing style and build confidence as a writer.
-You can even create a blog to help you hone your craft, establish your online presence, and display samples of your work.
+You can even create a free blog to help you hone your craft, establish your online presence, and display samples of your work.

 02. Find your freelance writing niche